fengtan/ldap-explorer/README.md

   - should user be able to change the name of a connection ?
 As it is used as an ID everywhere
   - remove "activate connection" from command palette ?
   - persist "show attributes" webview (if go to background then no contents)
+  - bunch of errors in chrome dev tools when click on tree items

 features (later ?)
 - add support for filters, with built-in UI in vscode similar to the source control activity http://ldapjs.org/filters.html ; would allow to open groups when you only know its name (CN) and not its full DN e.g. search which groups a user belongs to